 1. The Birth of Tesla: A Dream to Change the World

-The Early Days: A Bold Idea Takes Shape
+The Early Days of the Tesla Success Story: A Bold Idea Takes Shape

-Tesla Motors was founded in 2003 by engineers Martin Eberhard and Marc Tarpenning, who believed electric vehicles could be better than gasoline cars.
-They named the company after Nikola Tesla, the visionary inventor known for his work in electricity.
-However, Tesla’s journey truly gained momentum when Elon Musk joined in 2004.
-Musk, already a successful entrepreneur, invested $6.5 million and became the company’s chairman, later taking over as CEO.
+Tesla Motors was founded in 2003 by engineers Martin Eberhard and Marc Tarpenning, already convinced that electric cars could outperform gasoline cars in performance and efficiency.
+The company is named after Nikola Tesla, the visionary inventor famous for her contributions to the development of electricity.
+However, the Tesla success story took off after Elon Musk entered the picture in 2004.
+Musk, at that time a successful entrepreneur, invested $6.5 million into the company, becoming its chairman and later stepping into the role of CEO.

 Tesla’s mission was clear: to accelerate the world’s transition to sustainable energy.
 At the time, electric cars were seen as slow, impractical, and unattractive.
 Tesla aimed to change that perception by creating high-performance EVs that people would actually want to drive.